numba/numba/docs/source/developer/extending-frontend.rst

         ]

 Several templates with the same key can be inserted, and each will be checked for a matching function signatures in the order of insertion.
-This is what allows the same key to be overloaded with different numbers of arguments and different argument types.
+This allows the same key to be overloaded with different numbers of arguments and different argument types.

 The list of special function keys includes:

+.. todo:: correct this list

 ============    ============
 Key             Description